-1. With respect to off-premises contracts,

-Formal pre-contractual information requirements for off-premises contracts the information provided for in Article 9 shall be given in the order form in plain and intelligible language and be legible.
+1. With respect to off-premises contracts, the information provided for in Article 9 shall be given in the order form in plain and intelligible language and be legible.
 The order form shall include the standard withdrawal form set out in Annex I(B).